Featuring Magnascent (Nascent) Iodine

 Every cell in the body contains and utilizes Iodine, but Iodine is concentrated in the glandular system of the body.
 The thyroid gland contains a higher concentration of Iodine than any other organ.
 Large amounts of Iodine are also stored in many other areas including the salivary glands, cerebrospinal fluid and the brain,3 gastric mucosa, choroid plexus, breasts, ovaries, and the ciliary body of the eye.
 In the brain, Iodine concentrates in the substantia nigra, an area of the brain that has been associated with Parkinson’s disease.
 Iodine is essential for the normal growth and development of children.
 Severe Iodine deficiency can result in severe mental deficiency and deafness (i.e., cretinism).
 In addition, spontaneous abortion, as well as delayed physical and intellectual development is associated with Iodine deficiency.
 Attention deficit/hyperactivity disorder.

-is one of the most important supplements for you because of mineral depleted soils!
-96% of North Americans are iodine deficient and more than half are seriously deficient — with numerous consequences to health.
-Learn how to see if your body is deficient with a patch test.
+is one of the very most important supplements because of modern iodine depleted soils!
+96% of North Americans are iodine deficient and more than half are seriously deficient — with numerous subtle and not-so-subtle consequences to health.

 Why Exactly is Iodine Essential?

 Iodine is essential to thyroid hormones that regulate metabolism (conversion of food to energy).
-Low energy or thyroid function is often a simple matter of Iodine deficiency.
+Low energy from impaired thyroid function is often just a simple matter of Iodine deficiency that could be totally remedied with iodine supplementation.

 Iodine is utilized by every hormone receptor in the body.
 Thus, the absence of sufficient Iodine causes a hormonal dysfunction that can be seen with practically every hormone in the human body.